Nittala/java/README.md

 # java
-This repository is to provide brief explanation of java programs.
+This repository is to provide brief explanation for java programs.